itsToggle/plex_debrid/README.md

   - The only legacy scrapers currently integrated are for rarbg.to and 1337x.to
   - Its recommended to install "jackett", a program that wraps a huge amount of torrent indexers (https://github.com/Jackett/Jackett).
 Once installed and setup, you can enable jackett by navigating to '/Settings/Scraper/Sources/Edit/Add source/jackett'.
 Once enabled, you can delete the legacy scrapers, since jackett can handle both 1337x and rarbg.
+  - You can now choose to use a specific debrid service for a specific torrent tracker by navigating to "/Settings/Debrid Services/Tracker specific Debrid Services".
+This comes in handy if you are using a private tracker that forces you to use a debrid service that will seed your torrents (e.g. debridlink).

 </details>